nehash614/ud036_StarterCode/README.md

 How to use the website
 - Click on the movie image to view its trailer
-- Hover over the movie iamge to read its storyline
+- Hover over the movie image to read its storyline

 Extra features
 - Changed the title of the website to "My Favourite Movie Trailers"